broHeryk/test_fwrks/README.md

-Created for demo purposes of unittest and nose test framework.
+Created for demo purposes of unittest, pytest and nose test frameworks.

 To run samples you might need to install requirements with: